jbgariel/I2CSensorParticle/README.md

 ## Informations
-More informations on the sensor at: https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/ More informations on particle at: https://www.particle.io/ Original Library for Arduino here : https://github.com/Apollon77/I2CSoilMoistureSensor
+More informations on the sensor at: https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/

+More informations on particle at: https://www.particle.io/

+Original Library for Arduino here: https://github.com/Apollon77/I2CSoilMoistureSensor

 ## Methods